johnnygoblue/treasureIsland/README.md

 ```

 where the number of searched locations, the treasure location, and the path
-length are all calculated based on the input file and command line options
+length are all calculated based on a search of the input file given the command
-provided.
+line options provided.

 ### Option: Verbose

-If the verbose option is requested at the command line (`--verbose` or `-v`),
+If the verbose option is specified at the command line (`--verbose` or `-v`),
 output additional information while the search is happening.
-This will always
+Verbose output, if
-appear first, if specified, and will consist of a start message, zero or more
+requested, will always appear before the results and will consist of a start
-ashore messages, one search party result for every trip ashore, and a failure
+message, zero or more ashore messages, one search party result for every trip
-message if no treasure is found.
+ashore, and a failure message if no treasure is found.

 ```bash
 Treasure hunt started at: 4,4